CodingWonders/DISMTools/README.md

 However, if you want to download the latest release AS SOON AS the project is built with new changes, you can download the [nightly installer](https://github.com/CodingWonders/DISMTools/raw/dt_pre_2413_relcndid/Installer/Output/dt_setup.exe).

+**NOTE:** this branch contains release candidate builds of DISMTools 0.4.1, and will be deleted once this version gets published as a stable release

 ## Stay in touch

 Be sure to [follow our official subreddit](https://reddit.com/r/DISMTools) for release announcements and other cool stuff.
 Also, check out the [My Digital Life discussion](https://forums.mydigitallife.net/threads/discussion-dismtools.87263/) to know about features being worked on.